Oracle Java Case Study

 Through a four-phase defence: (1) audit data validation that found Oracle had double-counted servers, included decommissioned systems, and misidentified OpenJDK — removing $2.7M from the claim; (2) deployment optimisation removing Oracle Java from 275+ non-essential systems; (3) entitlement analysis mapping remaining Java to existing Oracle product licences; (4) negotiation presenting corrected data to Oracle LMS, who withdrew the entire claim.

 Very common.
-Across Java audit engagements, Oracle's preliminary findings contain factual errors affecting 30–60% of the claimed scope.
+Across Java audit engagements, Oracle's preliminary findings contain factual errors affecting 30 to 60% of the claimed scope.
 Common errors include double-counting systems, including decommissioned servers, misidentifying OpenJDK as Oracle JDK, and ignoring Java redistributed by third-party vendors.
 Independent data validation is essential before accepting any audit findings.

 Since January 2023, Oracle's Java SE Universal Subscription is priced at approximately $15 per employee per month — covering the entire organisation regardless of how many systems actually run Java.
-For a company with 5,000 employees, that's $900K/year.
+For a company with 5,000 employees, that is $900K per year.
 This model is avoidable by removing Oracle Java from endpoints and demonstrating that usage is limited to specific servers.

 Yes — proactive remediation before your audit response dramatically strengthens your position.
 Remove Oracle JRE/JDK from desktops, migrate dev/test to OpenJDK, and consolidate essential Oracle Java onto fewer servers.
 Demonstrating completed corrective action shows good faith and reduces Oracle's negotiating leverage.